NageshkumarA/diligince-home-launch/ARCHITECTURAL_DECISIONS.md

 # Architectural Decision Records (ADRs)

 ## Overview
-This document records key architectural decisions made during the development of Diligence.ai, including the context, decision rationale, and consequences of each choice.
+This document records key architectural decisions made during the development of Diligince.ai, including the context, decision rationale, and consequences of each choice.

 ---